 Cerveteri is a beautiful medieval town where you’ll find some very well preserved Etruscan ruins.
 It also has a very well preserved necropolis and a good museum.

 The necropolis of Tarquinia and Cerveteri is a UNESCO World Heritage Site.

-PRACTICAL INFORMATION: Trains to Tarquinia leave from Rome Termini Station – make sure to check the train timetable and buy train tickets here.
+HOW TO GET THERE: Trains to Tarquinia leave from Rome Termini Station – make sure to check the train timetable and buy train tickets here.
 Once in Tarquinia, you can either walk to the Etruscan necropolis or take bus D. The best way to get to Cerveteri from Rome is by car.
 Alternatively, you’ll have to take the train from Rome to Marina di Cerveteri, where you’ll have to catch bus D to Piazzale Moretti or Piazza Aldo Moro and from there bus G to the necropolis.

 Another option to visit Tarquinia and Cerveteri on the same day is on guided day trips from Rome such as this one.

-Viterbo, at about 100 km from Rome, is one of Italy’s best kept secrets and a perfect place for day trips from Rome.
+Viterbo, at about 100 km (63 miles) from Rome, is one of Italy’s best kept secrets and a perfect place for day trips from Rome.
 I am biased towards it as it’s where my dad and his family are from.
 The lovely capital of the Tuscia region, once known as Etruria and spread across northern Lazio, Umbria and Tuscany’s lower Maremma, is significantly lesser known so it is the perfect place to visit if you want to avoid the crowds.

-PRACTICAL INFORMATION: Trains to Viterbo leave from Rome Aurelia train station.
+HOW TO GET THERE: Trains to Viterbo leave from Rome Aurelia train station.
 The journey takes around one hour and 45 minutes.
 You can check the train timetable and buy train tickets here.
 Once there, you can walk around on your own or join a guided tour of the city.
 You can book it here.